 Likewise to Harley after she fails to stop you.
 He doesn't kill her, but just tells her she's "off the party list".

-You Have Outlived Your Usefulness: Guard Boles is killed shortly after helping Harley kidnap Gordon.
+You Have Outlived Your Usefulness: Frank Boles is killed shortly after helping Harley kidnap Gordon.
 Upon finding his corpse, Batman mentions that he must've outlived his usefulness.

-You Have Researched Breathing: Batman carries a seemingly limitless supply of Batarangs in his Hyperspace Utility Belt.
+You Have Researched Breathing: Batman carries a seemingly limitless supply of Batarangs in his Utility Belt.
 One of the upgrades is the ability to throw two Batarangs at once.
 Then three.
-And the ability to throw three Batarangs is separate from the ability to throw one at a time, and requires recharging (but one can still throw three individual Batarangs in rapid succession).
+The ability to throw three Batarangs is separate from the ability to throw one at a time, and requires recharging (but one can still throw three individual Batarangs in rapid succession).